 This strategy was much less profitable for the bloggers.

-But thanks to the header bidding strategy, bloggers get paid more like they deserve.
+But thanks to the header bidding strategy, bloggers get paid more than they deserve.

 Header Bidding Improves User Experience

 Header bidding is also a great strategy because it’s lightweight for your website.

 This is because all the ad units on your page are powered by a single script.
 This positively affects the user experience of your site because the load speeds are quick.